skip to content

 Student Finance Overview

 Home fee status students are eligible to take out a student loan to cover the cost of their tuition fees and support their living costs.
-It is normal for students to begin repaying these loans once they have graduated from university and are earning a minimum salary, at which point they would repay their student loan in instalments automatically taken from their payslips - just like tax deductions.
+It is normal for students to begin repaying these loans only once they have graduated from university and are earning a minimum salary, at which point instalments are taken automatically from their payslips, just like tax deductions.
 Please see the information on government financial support and refer to the appropriate student finance award agency for details of tuition fee support.

 Cambridge Bursary

-The value of each Bursary is dependent on household income.
-You're automatically considered for a Cambridge Bursary if you're financially assessed by your student finance authority.
-However, you do not have to take out a student loan to receive the bursary.
+The value of each bursary is dependent on household income.
+You do not have to apply separately: you are automatically considered for a Cambridge Bursary if you're financially assessed by your regional student finance authority.
+You do not have to accept their loan offer (and can apply for a loan value of £0 upfront), but you must make an application as they make the payments on behalf of the University.

-See the Cambridge Bursary Scheme website for more information.
+See the Cambridge Bursary Scheme website for full details.

 Stormzy Scholarship